jpuli/pqvp/README.md

 **Requirement T: Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge**

-The protopye is entirely openly licensed: Docker, Thymeleaf, Java, Junit, Maven, Git, JQuery, Jenkins, Docker-Compose, AWS, Postgres.
+The entire prototype is openly licensed: Docker, Thymeleaf, Java, Junit, Maven, Git, JQuery, Jenkins, Docker-Compose, AWS, Postgres.